meolar/supertux-wiki/Level-Design.md

 Transitions between sectors should also make sense.
 Having Tux walk off a screen of overground ice and suddenly appearing in the middle of a castle is confusing.
 Also one-way sector transitions should only be used where it is logical, such as dropping down a hole.
-Doors should be two-way.
 Sectors designed to be next to each other should be able to be visually connected.

 ![How NOT bind sectors together](images/Nsb.png "How NOT to bind sectors together")